 NOAA Fisheries’ Office of Law Enforcement is offering a reward of up to $20,000 for information that leads to a civil penalty or criminal conviction in the shootings of California sea lions in and around West Seattle.
 More than 12 sea lions have been confirmed shot in Washington’s King and Kitsap counties since September.

 Who would have thought that when Steve Godin and several area members of the Coastal Conservation Association (CCA) decided to part ways with the CCA and form their own angling group, they would be so successful.
 But that is the only way to describe the resulting fishing club.

 The Oregon Coast Anglers (OCA) has undertaken numerous local fishing-related projects over the last several years and this year has started a “Conservation Scholarship Fund” which offers $500 scholarships to students graduating from local high schools in 2019.

 The only requirement is that the scholarship recipients plan to pursue their higher education in majors that relate to conservation of the earth’s resources.
 The Oregon Coast Anglers has endowed the scholarship fund with $3,500 and the high schools that are included in the program include: Bandon; Elkton; Mapleton, Marshfield, North Bend; Reedsport and Siuslaw (Florence).

 For more information on the scholarship program, other OCA projects, or joining the OCA, please call Steve Godin at 541 – 255 -3383.

-Pete Heley works weekends at the Stockade Market & Tackle in Winchester Bay where he is more than happy to swap fishing info with anyone.
+Pete Heley works parttime at the Stockade Market & Tackle, across from A’ Dock, in Winchester Bay where he is more than happy to swap fishing info with anyone.